-The community-oriented Queer Tech MTL and GLEE will organize and host their second annual PrideHacks at the PricewaterhouseCoopers office.
-Last year’s event drew some 70 participants who completed tech projects for five non-profits, from upgrading phone systems to building websites and apps.
-This year, organizers are hoping for 100 participants who will provide tech solutions to eight LGBTQ non-profits and NGOs.
-Click here to register.
-PrideHacks runs August 11 to 12 and is open to everybody, from novice coders to experienced engineers.
+The community-oriented Queer Tech hosts its third annual PrideHacks at the PricewaterhouseCoopers office.
+This year, organizers are hoping for 100 participants who will provide tech solutions to 10 LGBTQ non-profits and NGOs.
+PrideHacks runs August 9 to 10 and is open to everybody, from novice coders to experienced engineers.

 Queen of the Main

 The Queen of the Main is, of course, Café Cleopatra, a show bar since 1895 and last remnant of Montréal’s fabled Sin City-era red-light district.
-While female strippers gyrate downstairs, drag queens rule the stage in the upstairs show bar where Montréal’s House of Laureen will welcome international drag punk Disasterina to their third annual Filthy Pride with Disasterina - House of Laureen Pride Show on August 11, featuring Disasterina, Uma Gahd, Noah Gahd, Anaconda LaSabrosa, Phoenix Wood, Queeny Ives, Rubi Strange, Lizzy Strange, Aleera Verushka and Verona Verushka.
-Showtime is 11 pm.
+While female strippers gyrate downstairs, drag queens rule the stage in the upstairs show bar where Montréal’s House of Laureen drag troupe presents Queer Pride on August 17.
+Showtime is 10 pm.
 If you don’t go for the fabulous drag queens, then go just to experience the incredible time warp that is Cleo’s.

 Queens at the Queen E

-Montréal drag icon Mado Lamotte will be accompanied by Squeegee Nicky on the piano for Mado’s much-anticipated Royalement Vôtre! performance at the Fairmont The Queen Elizabeth Hotel.
-This marks Mado’s debut at the equally legendary Queen E, on August 9 from 8 to 10 pm.
+Montréal drag icon Mado Lamotte will be accompanied by Squeegee Nicky on the piano for Mado’s second annual Royalement Vôtre! concert performance in the Espace C2 at the Fairmont The Queen Elizabeth Hotel on August 8.

-The Queen E will also host its second annual Pride Day cocktail viewing party on its third-floor Nacarat Terrace, whose panorama view of the parade on René-Lévesque Boulevard below is stunning.
-DJ, cocktails and food await, and a portion of the proceeds from ticket sales will be donated to Fierté Montréal Pride.
-August 19 from noon to 4 pm.
-Book early – space is limited.
+The Queen E will also host its third annual Pride Day cocktail viewing party on its third-floor Nacarat Terrace, whose panorama view of the parade on René-Lévesque Boulevard below is pretty stunning.
+DJ, cocktails and food, and a portion of the proceeds from ticket sales will be donated to Montréal Pride.
+August 18 from noon to 4 pm.
+Book early since space is limited.

 Richard Burnett, blogger